inventory management

 How to Track Low Stock in Shopify

-Shopify has a few built-in options, from manual filters to automated workflows.
-Here’s how to use each one.
+Shopify gives you a few options, from manual filtering to automated workflows.
+Here’s how each one works.

 1. Check Inventory Filters in Your Shopify Admin

-The simplest approach: go to Products > Inventory in your admin and filter by stock level.
-You’ll see columns for “Available” and “Committed” inventory, and you can sort ascending to surface what’s lowest.
+The manual approach: go to Products > Inventory, filter by stock level, sort ascending.
+You’ll see “Available” and “Committed” columns and can spot what’s getting thin.

 2. How Do I Set Up Low Inventory Alerts in Shopify?

-The best way to get automatic low-stock notifications is with Shopify Flow.
-If you’re on Shopify, Shopify Advanced, or Shopify Plus, Shopify Flow lets you build automated alerts triggered by inventory events.
+The most reliable way to get automatic low-stock notifications is Shopify Flow.
+It’s available on Shopify, Shopify Advanced, and Shopify Plus, and it lets you build automated triggers based on inventory events.

-Step 1: Open Shopify Flow In your Shopify admin, go to Apps > Flow (or install it from the App Store if you haven’t already).
+Step 1 — Open Shopify Flow In your admin, go to Apps > Flow (or install it from the App Store).

-Step 3: Add a condition Set the condition to: Inventory quantity is less than or equal to [your threshold].
-A threshold of 5–10 units is a reasonable starting point for most small sellers, but we’ll look at how to calculate the right number below.
+Step 3 — Add your condition Set it to: Inventory quantity is less than or equal to [your threshold].
+We’ll look at how to calculate the right threshold below.
+For now, 10 units is a reasonable starting estimate for most small sellers.

-Step 5: Save and activate Turn the workflow on.
-Shopify will now watch for that condition automatically.
+Step 5 — Save and activate Once it’s on, Shopify watches for that condition automatically.

 Flow is only available on select Shopify plans.
-Basic plan sellers will need a third-party app.
+Sellers on the Basic plan will need a third-party app to get automated alerts.

-Want to build more advanced automations beyond low-stock alerts?
-Our guide to Shopify Flow inventory automations covers 5 step-by-step workflows, including supplier notifications, automatic task creation, and pausing ads when you sell out.
+Want more from Shopify Flow?
+Our guide to Shopify Flow inventory automations covers 5 step-by-step workflows, including supplier notifications and pausing ads when you sell out.

 3. Third-Party Inventory Apps